 The symptoms of autism spectrum disorder (ASD) include, but aren’t limited to:

-• Limited social interaction with peers
+- Limited social interaction with peers

-• Poor eye contact and lack of facial expressions
+- Poor eye contact and lack of facial expressions

-• Delayed speech and difficulty communicating
+- Delayed speech and difficulty communicating

-• Repetitive movements or phrases
+- Repetitive movements or phrases

-• Difficulty reading body language
+- Difficulty reading body language

-• Clumsiness
+- Clumsiness

-• Following specific routines and having obsessive interests
+- Following specific routines and having obsessive interests

-• Sensory sensitivity
+- Sensory sensitivity

-• Intensely focusing on an object or activity
+- Intensely focusing on an object or activity

-Can CBD Help With Autism?
+Can CBD Help MANAGE THE SYMPTOMS OF Autism?

-It mainly works by interacting with the body’s endocannabinoid system (ECS), which regulates vital physiological and cognitive processes, including learning, mood, sleep, and inflammation. ³
+CBD interacts with the body’s endocannabinoid system (ECS), which regulates vital physiological and cognitive processes, including learning, mood, sleep, and inflammation. ³

-For example, one 2018 study found that children with ASD had lower levels of the endocannabinoid anandamide than their healthy counterparts. ⁴
+For example, one 2018 study found that children with ASD had lower levels of endocannabinoid anandamide than their healthy counterparts. ⁴

 Another 2021 study found that autistic children and mice had reduced levels of endocannabinoids, and higher levels of endocannabinoid-degrading enzymes and cannabinoid receptors. ⁶